lyokha/vim-xkbswitch/README.md

 * Keyboard layouts are kept intact while navigating between windows or tabs without leaving Insert mode
 * Automatic loading of language-friendly Insert mode mappings duplicates.
-  For example when Russian mappings have loaded then if there was a mapping
+  For example, when Russian mappings have loaded then if there was a mapping

     ```vim
   <C-G>S        <Plug>ISurround